twalpole/user_impersonate2/README.md

 <% end %>
 ```

-Next, add staff concept to your User model.
+Next, add the "staff" concept to your `User` model.

 To test the engine out, make all users staff!